Gonzalo Santonja: Biography

-In March 2022, he was named Minister of Culture in the Junta of Castile and León, being named by Vox, the junior partner in the Second government of Alfonso Fernández Mañueco.
+In March 2022, he was named Minister of Culture, Tourism, and Sport in the Junta of Castile and León, by Vox, the junior partner in the People's Party-led second government of Alfonso Fernández Mañueco.
+In July 2024, Vox national leader Santiago Abascal severed all the party's coalitions with the PP in a dispute over housing of unaccompanied migrant minors; Santonja remained in office while three Vox ministers resigned.